RichTillis/scully-richtillis-portfolio/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda.md

 ```

 Auth0 is now bootstrapped to the app.
 The next step is to use it.
-The Auth0 SDK is going to perform all the authentication activities and report back to the Angular app with the results of the authentication attempt.
-We need to wire in the Auth0 library into the app's existing auth service.
+The Auth0 SDK is going to perform all the Auth0 specific authentication activities and report back to the Angular app with the results of the authentication attempt.
+We want wrap this library into the app's existing auth service.

 Update `src/app/services/auth.service.ts` with the following changes